Sri Lanka Holidays

 Minneriya Birdlife

 Minneriya National Park is home to no less than 160 species of birds.
-A visit to the bund of the enormous Minnerya irrigation reservoir is bound to be great joy to the bird enthusiasts, birders and ornithologists.
+A visit to the bund of the enormous Minneriya irrigation reservoir is bound to be great joy to the bird enthusiasts, birders and ornithologists.
 King fishers and flycatchers, of many different sizes and degrees of brilliancy keep vigil over the shores of the lake.
 In the backdrop of contrasting vegetation and habitats of the Minneriya Wildlife Park, an enormous array of birds could be sighted.
 Among the migrating birds are Common sandpiper, Woodsand piper, Kentish Plovers.
 Malabar-pied Hornbills, Rufus Woodpecker the globally endangered Lesser Adjutant are among the forest birds.
 Add to these are of course the endemics to Sri Lanka: Sri Lanka Hanging Parrot, Crimson-fronted Barber, Sri Lanka Grey Horn bill, Sri Lanka Green Pigeon, Sri Lanka Jungle Fowl, Brown-capped Babbler, Emerald Dove, Green Imperial Pigeon.

 Minneriya Mammals